seandearnaley/autogen_experiments/README.md

 ### configure environment variables

 look at `env.example` and ` OAI_CONFIG_LIST.example`` for examples of how to configure the environment variables, replace the example values with your own, remove the  `.example` from the file name and you should be good to go.

+## important files

+Update text files in `app/resources` to change the input data for the experiments.

+`app/resources/chat_message.md` is the main test message